Liberation of Rennes: Course of the battle

 On 3 August at the end of the afternoon, the town hall of Rennes had been controlled by the Resistance, under the orders of Pierre Herbart, and Yves Milon, appointed president of the special delegation.
 His mastery of English, necessary for relations with the American army, would have been a decisive asset in his appointment to this post.
 The Vichy mayor, René Patay, and his deputies and secretaries were ousted.
 The Germans tried to set fire to the building, but it was quickly brought under control.
 On 4 August, the resistance fighter Victor Pierre Le Gorgeu takes office as Commissioner of the Republic instituted by the Provisional Government of the French Republic, installed by Pierre Herbart.

 General de Gaulle thus succeeded in setting up his administration in the first major liberated city in France, avoiding the establishment of an allied military government in the occupied territories, the Allied Military Government in Occupied Territories (AMGOT).

-The dispersed units under the command of Colonel Eugen König will retreat towards Saint-Nazaire.
+The scattered units under the command of Colonel Eugen König will retreat towards Saint-Nazaire.
 During their retreat, several fights opposed them to the FFI and the Americans, because the surrounding areas had already been liberated.
 60 German soldiers were thus killed and 130 others wounded in total.